LunaY0Yuki/cs124/docs/design.md

 from percentage, which depends entirely on the property that is using the percentage.
 For landscape, we were able to make the default screen size work for it.

+## Lab 5
+We have a lot of synchronization in the past when if a list is edited in one screen and the other screen happens to open the same list, parts of the list will not be updated properly.
+Thus, we spent a lot of time testing and debugging the app, and we identified the following synchronization should happen:

+- If there are two windows open and the same person A has logged in to both windows:
+  - If both windows are opening the same list, any updates to the list or the items (list name, item name, whether an item is completed or not, modifying the priority level of an item, and deleting items) should be reflected in both windows.
+However, we emphasize that if a window is sorting or filtering the list in some way, the other screen should not do the same.
+  - If both windows are opening the same list, and if one window deletes that list (thereby returning to showing the default list), the other window should also return to showing the default list.
+  - If both windows open the list sharing UI for the same list, and if one window adds or deletes a collaborator, the other window's sharing UI should be updated accordingly.
+- If user A and user B are both logged in, and user A shares a list with user B:
+  - If user A, as the owner, deletes the list while user B is still viewing that list, user B's window should display user B's default local list.

 # Parts of the Design We're Most Proud Of
 ## Lab 1